-As a personal fitness and strength coach, I deal with a lot of clients who have different kinds of underlying health conditions.
+As a practicing physician, I deal with a lot of patients who have different kinds of underlying health conditions.
 And before I recommend a certain fat burner to help them achieve their ideal weight a bit faster, it’s always important to consider blood pressure issues.

 And to fully understand what types of fat burner ingredients could cause higher blood pressure, I teamed up with my dietitian and a physician to take a closer look at what science says about this.